 Street Science is Cambridge Science Centre's brand new public programme which will have our enthusiastic science communicators popping up in venues that you wouldn't expect.

-Please note that all children must be accompanied by an adult to Street Science events.
+Please note that all children under 12 must be accompanied by an adult to Street Science events.

 Missed a Street Science event?
 Well bring science to life in your home with our free, downloadable activities for all the family to enjoy.